 Unfortunately, we’re stuck somewhere in-between.
 Some platforms allow a degree of control, but the og:image tag functions as a general fallback for all other scenarios.

 This is particularly problematic, as the og:image is also Facebook’s primary image.
-This is a huge challenge for the Yoast SEO plugin team, and for anybody else trying to define a ‘best practice’ approach to tagging.
-The image we specify as the main image for Facebook sharing (usually a large, high-res picture) also has to be suitable as a general default for all platforms which don’t have their own specific tags.
+This is a huge challenge for the Yoast SEO plugin team.
+And anybody else trying to define a ‘best practice’ approach to tagging.
+The image we specify as the main social image for Facebook sharing (usually a large, high-res picture) also has to be suitable as a general default for all platforms that don’t have their own specific tags.

 There’s more complexity, too.
 Different platforms have varying restrictions on image dimensions, ratios, and file size.
 A high-res og:image optimized for Facebook (with a large file size) will, more often than not, not display at all when someone shares it on Slack, for example.

-Frequently, Yoast SEO has to share the same default og:image between multiple platforms – even though they have different expectations and apply different rules and treatments.
-Trying to work out what the ‘default’ image tag(s) should be, when it has to be the main image for Facebook and a universal default, is tricky.
-But it’s a problem we need to solve if we’re to provide a best practice ‘default’ setting for WordPress users.
+Frequently, Yoast SEO has to share the same default og:image between multiple platforms.
+Even though they have different expectations and apply different rules and treatments.
+Trying to work out what the ‘default’ image tag(s) should be when it has to be the main image for Facebook and a universal default, is tricky.
+But it’s a problem that needs solving if we want to provide a best practice ‘default’ setting for WordPress users.

 There are lots of unknowns

-Because each platform maintains its own rules and documentation on how they treat og:image tags, there are often gaps in our knowledge.
+There are often gaps in our knowledge.
+Because each platform maintains its own rules and documentation on how they treat og:image tags.
 Specific restrictions, edge cases, and in particular, information on which rules override other rules, are rarely well-documented.
 The documentation which does exist is often ambiguous at best.
 Google+ “snippet” documentation, for example, states that they won’t use images which are “not square enough”.
 It’s unclear what this means in specific, technical terms.